StandingPadAnimations/EnderKnight-Programming-Language/README.md

 Repository for the EnderKnight programming language

 ## Instalation
 Currently, the only pre-compiled binary is a exe for 64 bit Windows.
-If you're on Mac and Linux, you'll have to install a compiler(XMake for Mac, GCC for Linux), open the terminal, go to the main programming language folder(with a file called Makefile, and use the command make
+For all versions, you just need to download the zip file called "C++ Compiler" and unzip it.
+If you're on Mac and Linux, you'll have to install a separate compiler(XMake for Mac, GCC for Linux), open the terminal, go to the main programming language folder(with a file called Makefile, and use the command make

 ## Syntax